 (vi) Good Standing of the Company.
-The Company has been duly incorporated and is existing and in good standing under the laws of the State of Wisconsin, which, in the case of a corporation existing under the laws of the State of Wisconsin, which means that the Company has filed its most recent required annual report with the Wisconsin Department of Financial Institutions and has not filed articles of dissolution, except where the failure to be so duly qualified would not, individually or in the aggregate, have a material adverse effect on the condition (financial or otherwise), results of operations, business, properties or prospects of the Company and its subsidiaries taken as a whole (a "Material Adverse Effect").
-The Company has power and corporate authority to own its properties and conduct its business as described in the General Disclosure Package.
-The Company is duly qualified to do business as a foreign corporation in good standing in all other jurisdictions in which its ownership or lease of property or the conduct of its business requires such qualification, except where the failure to be so duly qualified would not, individually or in the aggregate have a Material Adverse Effect.
+The Company has been duly incorporated and is existing and in good standing under the laws of the State of Wisconsin, which, in the case of a corporation existing under the laws of the State of Wisconsin, which means that the Company has filed its most recent required annual report with the Wisconsin Department of Financial Institutions and has not filed articles of dissolution, except where the failure to be so duly qualified would not, individually or in the aggregate, have a material adverse effect on the condition (financial or otherwise), results of operations, business, properties or prospects of the Company is duly qualified to do business as a foreign corporation in good standing in all other jurisdictions in which its ownership or lease of property or the conduct of its business requires such qualification, except where the failure to be so duly qualified would not, individually or in the aggregate have a Material Adverse Effect.

 (vii) Subsidiaries.
-Each subsidiary of the Company has been duly incorporated and is existing and in good standing under the laws of the jurisdiction of its incorporation, which, in the case of a corporation existing under the laws of the State of Wisconsin, means such corporation has filed its most recent required annual report with the Wisconsin Department of Financial Institutions and has not filed articles of dissolution, with corporate, limited partnership, limited liability company or other similar power and authority to own its properties and conduct its business as described in the General Disclosure Package, except where the failure to be so duly qualified would not, individually or in the aggregate, have a Material Adverse Effect; and each subsidiary of the Company is duly qualified to do business as droeign corporation in the aggregate, have a Material Adverse Effect.
-Except as described in the General Disclosure Package all of the issued and outstanding capital stock of each subsidiary of the Company has been duly authorized and validly issued and is fully paid and nonassessable; and the capital stock of each subsidiary owned by the Company, directly or through subsidiaries, is owned free from liens, encumbrances and defects.
+Each subsidiary of the Company has been duly incorporated and is existing and in good standing under the laws of the jurisdiction of its incorporation, which, in the case of a corporation existing under the laws of the State of Wisconsin, means such corporation has filed its most recent required annual report with the Wisconsin Department of Financial Institutions and has not filed articles of dissolution, with corporate, limited partnership, limited liability company or other similar power and authority to own its properties and conduct its business as described in the General Disclosure Package, except where the failure to be so duly qualified would not, individually or in the aggregate, have a Material Adverse Effect; and each subsidiary of the Company is duly qualified to do business as a foreign corporation in good standing in all other jurisdictions in which its ownership or lease of property or the conduct of its business requires such qualification, except where the failure to be so duly qualified would not, individually or in the aggregate, have a Material Adverse Effect; and each subsidiary of the Company is duly qualified would not, individually or in the aggregate, have a Material Adverse Effect; and each subsidiary of the Company is duly qualified would not, individually or in the aggregate, have a Material Adverse Effect.
+Except as described in the General Disclosure Package all of the issued and outstanding capital stock of each subsidiary of the Company has been duly authorized and validly issued and is fully paid and nonassessable; and the capital stock of each subsidiary owned by the Company, directly or through subsidiaries, is owned free from lines, encumbrances and defects.